 Challenges Faced by LGBT Seniors

 Senior adults, in general, face many challenges.
-Unfortunately, being gay and trying to plan for your future in assisted living or a retirement community can add another layer of issues.
+Unfortunately, being gay and trying to plan for your future in an assisted living or retirement community can add another layer of issues.

 Today’s seniors are among the first generations of LGBT people who fought for their rights to be out and receive the same treatment as straight people.
 They shouldn’t have to change any of that in their retirement years.